2/4/2026

 Conference Operator

 Thank you.
-At this time, if you'd like to ask a question, please press star 1 on your telephone keypad.
-If you wish to remove yourself from the queue, please press star 2.
+At this time, if you would like to ask a question, please press Star 1 on your telephone keypad.
+If you wish to remove yourself from the queue, you may do so by pressing star 2.
 We remind you to please unmute your line when introduced, and if possible, pick up your handset for optimal sound quality.
 In the interest of time, we ask that you please limit yourself to one question and one follow-up.
 We will now take our first question from Elise Greenspan with Wells Fargo.
+Please go ahead.
+Your line is open.

 speaker